Responsible Gambling – How To Stay In Control

 There are many reasons why people become addicted to gambling.
 For some, it’s solely psychological or social and based on their personal relationship to gambling.

 For others, it’s biological.
-It’s actually been proven that children to addicts are genetically predisposed to develop their own addictions.
+It’s actually been proven that children of addicts are genetically predisposed to develop their own addictions.

 Lastly, people who are already addicted to something else such as alcohol have an increased risk of getting addicted to other things, including gambling.